-One of my favorite easy meals are these venison fajitas.
+One of my favorite easy meals are these crockpot venison fajitas.
 I put them in the slow-cooker in the morning, and by noon (or supper, on low) the meat is ready to be wrapped up in tortillas.
 Plus, it’s one of the meals that the whole family enjoys, so no forcing kids to eat, haha!

 Here are the spices and such, that you will need.
 Note, I used bottled lemon juice, which works just fine.
 But you can use fresh lemon or lime juice too.
 Any kind of oil will work, remember the first rule of cooking from scratch: use what you have! 🙂